kfehlhauer/blg/content/posts/adopt_ai_now.md

 ---
-title: "Adopt AI to Augment Your Capabilities"
+title: "Booing AI Will Not Save You, Action Will"
 date: 2026-05-14T14:56:36-04:00
 draft: false
 ---